sreehax/s.init/README.md

 to shutdown the system: `s.init shutdown` to reboot the system: `s.init reboot` and more...
+### Use s.init instead of your current init
+just edit the kernel cmdline and add/replace init=/sbin/s.init
 ### License
 s.init is licensed under the MIT License